pikvm/pikvm/docs/tailscale.md

 [root@pikvm ~]# reboot
 ```

-Next, follow this page from the beginning to install the Tailscale again.
+Now, follow the instructions from the beginning to re-install Tailscale.